ljf012/GNN-DSR/README.md

    ```

 ## Preprocessed Data & Weights
-If you cannot download the documents of preprocessed data and weights, you can try to download them at https://drive.google.com/drive/folders/1Rma8Uh3vHjUuMUzHi10GUvYt49cN40Ta?usp=sharing
+If you cannot download the documents of preprocessed data and weights, you can try to download them at [Google Drive]](https://drive.google.com/drive/folders/1Rma8Uh3vHjUuMUzHi10GUvYt49cN40Ta?usp=sharing)